harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/linux/linux-network-rate-limit.md

 import FaultPermissions from './shared/fault-permissions.md'

-Linux network rate limit injects chaos to cause network connectivity slowness on the Linux machine by rate-limiting the network packets.
+Linux network rate limit injects chaos to slow down the network connectivity on the Linux machine by limiting the network bandwidth to process fixed number of network packets per unit time.

 ![Linux network rate limit](./static/images/linux-network-rate-limit.png)

 ## Use cases
+Linux network rate limit:
 - Induces network rate limit on the target Linux machines.
 - Simulates loss of connectivity access by blocking the network requests on the machine.